oracle/coherence-dotnet-extend-client/README.md

 # <a name="intro"></a>Introduction to Coherence

-[Coherence](http://coherence.java.net/) is scalable, fault-tolerant, cloud-ready, distributed platform for building grid-based applications and reliably storing data.
+[Coherence](http://coherence.community/) is a scalable, fault-tolerant, cloud-ready, distributed platform for building grid-based applications and reliably storing data.
-The product is used at scale, for both compute and raw storage, in a vast array of industries including critical financial trading systems, high performance telecommunication products and eCommerce applications to name but a few.
-Typically these deployments do not tolerate any downtime and Coherence is chosen due its novel features in death detection, application data evolvability, and the robust, battle-hardened core of the product allowing it to be seamlessly deployed and adapt within any ecosystem.
+The product is used at scale, for both compute and raw storage, in a vast array of industries such as critical financial trading systems, high performance telecommunication products and eCommerce applications.

+Typically these deployments do not tolerate any downtime and Coherence is chosen due to its novel features in death detection, application data evolvability, and the robust, battle-hardened core of the product that enables it to be seamlessly deployed and adapted within any ecosystem.

-At a high level, Coherence provides an implementation of the all too familiar `IDictionary` interface but rather than storing the associated data in the local process it is partitioned (or sharded if you prefer) across a number of designated remote nodes.
-This allows applications to not only distribute (and therefore scale) their storage across multiple processes, machines, racks, and data centers but also to perform grid-based processing to truly harness the cpu resources of the machines.
+At a high level, Coherence provides an implementation of the familiar `IDictionary` interface but rather than storing the associated data in the local process it is partitioned (or sharded) across a number of designated remote nodes.
+This partitioning enables applications to not only distribute (and therefore scale) their storage across multiple processes, machines, racks, and data centers but also to perform grid-based processing to truly harness the CPU resources of the machines.

 The Coherence interface `INamedCache` (an extension of `IDictionary`) provides methods to query, aggregate (map/reduce style) and compute (send functions to storage nodes for locally executed mutations) the data set.
-These capabilities, in addition to numerous other features, allows Coherence to be used as a framework to write robust, distributed applications.
+These capabilities, in addition to numerous other features, enable Coherence to be used as a framework for writing robust, distributed applications.

 # <a name="acquire"></a>How to Get Coherence Community Edition